Flesh and Blood (Star Trek: Voyager): Plot

-The U.S.S.
-Voyager discovers a Hirogen ship that has been turned into a large holodeck.
+The USS Voyager discovers a Hirogen ship that has been turned into a large holodeck.
 All but one of the crew are dead; the survivor, an engineer named Donik, reveals the holograms found a way to disable security controls and kill the crew.
 Voyager is soon met by another Hirogen ship also responding to the distress call.
 The two ships are led into a trap set by the holograms, leaving Voyager helpless to stop the holograms from abducting Voyager's holographic Doctor.

 Aboard the holo-ship, the Doctor finds the holograms to be those of other Alpha Quadrant races.
 Their leader, the Bajoran Iden, asks the Doctor to help tend to their wounded, which surprises the Doctor as holograms cannot be harmed.
 He finds that the Hirogen modifications cause the holograms to experience pain and death many times over as to make their training more realistic.

 The Doctor explains Iden's case to Captain Janeway.
 The two get into a heated debate over holographic rights just as the Hirogen make contact with their homeworld and engage in combat with the security teams in the Mess Hall.
 Iden detects two Hirogen vessels approaching and fires on Voyager.
 Iden abducts Torres onto his ship before they take off into warp.

 On the holo-ship, the Doctor explains the holograms' plight to Torres.
 Iden identifies a nearby Y-class planet where they will set up their society.
 En route to the planet, they come upon a Nuu'bari mining vessel that uses photonic beings for manual labor.
 The Doctor and Torres find other holograms have become wary of Iden's intentions.

 Voyager arrives and prepares to fire on the holo-ship.
 Iden transports several of the Hirogen from their ships to the surface, where they are hunted by the holograms.
 The Nuu'Bari holograms are activated, but do not understand.
 Torres explains that their programs are not complex enough.

 The Doctor finds Iden before he can execute the Hirogen leader and tries to convince him to stop.
 Iden refuses to listen and, as he proceeds to land a lethal blow, the Doctor fires his weapon, fully disrupting Iden's program.

 The surviving Hirogen are treated and returned to their ships.
 On Voyager, the Doctor accepts his responsibility for disobeying orders and working with the holograms.